hohfchns/DeshanimQuest-Archive/README.md

-# EDIT: This project is long abandoned.
+# This project is long abandoned.
 It might be remade from scratch at some point, but this version is dead.

 # **DeshanimQuest - An RPG by hohfchns/Hanzofactory, DSDusty, and LordanHax/sounD**